Campaign of the Month: August 2014

 Finally, the Ducal Guard of Leopold VI numbers 700 men, including 165 knights.
 These are professional soldiers, a standing army intended to not just protect their lord but bolster the forces of vassals at a moment’s notice.

 Population: c.
-29 000 (76% German Austrian, 7% Bavarian, Styrian and Saxon German, 6% Magyar, 5% Styrian Slavic, 2% Italian, 1.5% Jewish, 1.5% other including Greeks, Poles, Franks and Pechenegs).
+29 000 (73% German Austrian, 7% Bavarian, Styrian and Saxon German, 6% Magyar, 5% Styrian Slavic, 4.5% Jewish, 2% Italian,1.5% other including Greeks, Poles, Franks and Pechenegs).
 Almost 21 000 live within the new walls, while the rest either live in the numerous small market towns and tiny villages that dot the lands of the knights and edlers further out.
 Most Bavarians, Styrians and Saxons are merchants or knights in the service of the Duke, as well as their families.
 The Italians are universally merchants interested in networking Vienna with their own peninsula.
 The Magyars are either merchants or courtiers (Leopold’s wife is an Arpad), as are the Poles and Franks.
-Greeks and Jews work as lawyers, scribes and scholars, and the Jews are also developing a healthy sideline as medical practitioners and money-lenders.
+Many Greeks and Jews work as lawyers, scribes, teachers, and scholars, and the Jews are also developing a healthy sideline as medical practitioners and money-lenders.
 Several score Pechenegs work as caravan guards and mercenaries.

 Economy: Extremely strong, reliant on the Danube river trade route and its position as a Ducal capital, a market city and a crossroads for the salt, silver and wool trades.
 Wine is a strong export too.